maxim-xu/maxim-xu.github.com/_posts/2018-02-10-japan-trip.md

 </figure>

 I was excited after arriving from a 12-hour long flight, Japan Airlines' JL7 (BOS - NRT) on Dec 29, two days before the New Year's Eve.
-It's not my first visit to Japan, it certainly won't be the last one (but who knows), but it would be my first road trip.
+It's not my first visit to Japan, it certainly won't be the last one (who knows), but it would be my first road trip.
 I knew it would be fun driving in Japan.

 But driving in Tokyo?
 Not so much.
 Expensive toll fees and parking problems could be painful, not to mention the heavy daily traffic.
  Plus, Tokyo already has probably the most convenient (and sophisticated) metro system in the world.